 Chickens will not get sick from the rain directly, even if the water infiltrates through their feathers and makes them wet.

 The real risk of your chickens getting sick from the rain comes from the cold weather that can often come with it.

 Usually, your chicken’s feathers create an insulation bubble for your chickens, protecting them from the cold weather conditions.
-But, unfortunately, if your chicken gets wet this insulation no longer works, and you’re chickens can’t properly regulate their body temperatures which can lead to frostbite or other illness.
+But, unfortunately, if your chicken gets wet this insulation no longer works, and your chickens can’t properly regulate their body temperatures which can lead to frostbite or other illness.

 How To Get Your Chickens Out Of the Rain

 If the rain checks out as safe, then you’re absolutely fine to let the chickens roam freely.
 The ones that aren’t quite fond of the rain will find shelter on their own and the ones that like it will stay out.

 But, if you live in a particularly cold climate or if it’s a rather cold day, then you may want to get your chickens out of the rain.
 Usually, your chickens will know when to find shelter themselves, but it’s always better to be on the safe side.